October 15, 2021 - June 19, 2022

 October 15, 2021-June 19, 2022

-FloodZone is an exhibition of an expansive and ongoing photographic series by Anastasia Samoylova, responding to the environmental changes in coastal cities of South Florida.
-By playing self-consciously with the familiar motifs and palette of the region, the photographs work as complex allegories.
-There are aerial photographs of the saturated topography; portraits of locals; and close-up observations of buildings, flora, and fauna.
-Samoylova’s images provide a broad yet acute perspective on what it feels like to live in at-risk areas while economic forces instill a sense of denial and disavowal.
+FloodZone was an exhibition of an expansive and ongoing photographic series by Anastasia Samoylova, responding to the environmental changes in coastal cities of South Florida.
+By playing self-consciously with the familiar motifs and palette of the region, the photographs worked as complex allegories.
+There were aerial photographs of the saturated topography; portraits of locals; and close-up observations of buildings, flora, and fauna.
+Samoylova’s images provided a broad yet acute perspective on what it feels like to live in at-risk areas while economic forces instill a sense of denial and disavowal.

 FloodZone, the exhibition, is conceived as an installation of 46 images printed on a variety of materials.
 While working as emphatic individual images, the arrangement and sightlines create a nuanced spatial collage of tensions and resonances.